klevu/jsv2-early-adopters/getting-started/1-hello-world/magento2/README.md

 Add this extension to your demo store, and once you have enabled the extension, **try searching for "bag"**.

-_Note that JSv2 is as flexible as Magento 2.
-This example is just one way to integrate Klevu JSv2 for illustrative purposes and has settings such as the API key hard-coded into the JS files.
+_Note that Klevu JS Library is as flexible as Magento 2.
+This example is just one way to integrate Klevu JS Library for illustrative purposes and has settings such as the API key hard-coded into the JS files.
 Feel free to use your own preferred approach to move files around, your own layout implementation and make the necessary data configurable via Store Configuration, etc._